Find out whether you'll be a Scottish taxpayer if you move to or from Scotland, have more than one home or have no home.

 Your main home is usually where you live and spend most of your time.
 It does not matter whether you own it, rent it or live in it for free.

 Your main home may be the home where you spend less time if that’s where:

 - your family lives, for example, if you’re married, in a civil partnership or a long-term relationship

 - you’re registered for things like your bank account, GP or car insurance

 - you’re a member of clubs or societies

-You’ve a family home in Kilmarnock with your husband and children but work in Cardiff.
-To avoid the commute you rent a flat in Cardiff where you stay during the week and keep some of your possessions, returning to the family home in Kilmarnock each weekend.
-All the friends that you see socially live in or around Kilmarnock and you’re a member of various local sports and social groups in the town in addition to your doctor and dentist being in the town.
+You have a family home in Kilmarnock with your husband and children but work in Cardiff.
+To avoid the commute, you rent a flat in Cardiff where you stay during the week and keep some of your possessions.
+You return to the family home in Kilmarnock each weekend.
+All the friends that you see socially live in or around Kilmarnock.
+You’re also a member of various local sports and social groups in Kilmarnock and your doctor and dentist are in Kilmarnock.

 Your situation may be that either:

 - there is nowhere during a tax year that you’ve stayed for regular periods that you would regard as your home

 - you’ve more than one place that you live and it’s not possible to identify which is your main home